Kolyvagin Derivatives of Modular Points on Elliptic Curves: DERIVATIVES

 We are now able to prove \thref{big}.

-\begin{proof}[Proof of \thref{big}] We will follow the proof of \cite[Theorem 24]{CW09}.
+\begin{proof}[Proof of \thref{big}] We will follow the proof of \cite[Theorem 21]{CW09}.
 There is an injection where $Q_{A,D}$ are the higher modular points.
 Let be the saturated group generated by the higher modular points in $E(F_{n})$.
-This group contains all torsion points in $E(F_{n})$ and there exists a short exact sequence where $U_{n}$ can be identified as a $G_{n}$-stable lattice in the image of $\mu$ which has no $A_{n}$-fixed elements.
-As seen in the proof of \cite[Theorem 24]{CW09}, if $E(F_{n})[p]=0$, we have We need to determine when $E(F_{n})[p]=0$.
+The torsion subgroup of $S_{n}$ is $E(F_{n})[p^{\infty}]$ and so there exists a short exact sequence where $U_{n}$ can be identified as a $G_{n}$-stable lattice in the image of $\mu$ which has no $A_{n}$-fixed elements.
+If $E(F_{n})[p]=0$, we have $S_{n} \cong U_{n}$ and therefore, by looking at the $p$-adic version of \cite[Proposition 26]{CW09}, $\HC^{1}(A_{n},S_{n})$ has order $p^{n}$.
+We need to determine when $E(F_{n})[p]=0$.